bids-standard/bids-website/docs/blog/posts/2020-03-23-steering-group-minutes.md

 -   For future BEPs, they will submit their examples to [BIDS-examples](https://github.com/bids-standard/bids-examples) for review by the Steering Group and confirm the [validator](https://github.com/bids-standard/bids-validator) has been extended properly.
     The BEP leads can leave it as a draft PR.
-    It was determined that opening the PR from a branch of the [BIDS specification repository](https://github.com/bids-standard/bids-specification) should be done allowing us to render the extension via ReadTheDocs.
+    It was determined that opening the PR from a branch of the [BIDS specification repository][specification_gh] should be done allowing us to render the extension via ReadTheDocs.

     -   Genetic Information was in the BEP lead's fork of BIDS-examples (after the meeting a [PR was opened](https://github.com/bids-standard/bids-examples/pull/178)).